Aragrif/SK_PTM/README.md

 Archive of data, code, and results of the Saint John River watershed Priority Threat Management analysis, manuscript submitted 29 Mar 2020 to Conservation Science and Practice.

+## data

+Note that raw data files of expert estimates (/benefits/ExpXX.csv, where XX are expert ID numbers) and SpecialCases.csv were excluded from this archive to maintain expert confidentiality.
+Other derived data tables that show individual expert estimates were also excluded from this archive.

+### EcolGroupsList.csv
+* table with ecological groups (columns) with group names as headers, and the common names of species/communities included in the group (rows)

+### CostFeas.csv
+* summary table of (original) strategy names (S1-S22, where S22 is 'All Strategies'), total (discounted) costs over 25 years, and estimated feasibility

+### cost/SJR_CostFeasibility_Final.xlsx
+* raw data on estimated costs of each individual action within a strategy.
+All identifying information has been removed to maintain expert confidentiality.

+### SJRStrategyCombinations.csv
+* table of strategies (Baseline, S1-S23) and the individual strategies that are part of combination strategies (S17-S23) - used in complementarity analysis

 ## code

 ### manageData/combineTables.R
-* reads individual expert estimate tables and combines them into single data/Estimates_combined.csv file
+* reads individual expert estimate tables and combines them into single Estimates_combined.csv file (not included in this archive)

 ### manageData/standardizeConfidence.R
 * takes Estimates_combined.csv file and standardizes lower and upper estimates to 80% confidence level
-* saves outputs into 2 tables: data/Estimates_std_long.csv (tidy version) and Estimates_std_wide.csv (same table format as Results.csv)
+* saves outputs into 2 tables: Estimates_std_long.csv (tidy version) and Estimates_std_wide.csv (same table format as Estimates_combined.csv) (tables not included in this archive)
-* also counts the number of expert estimates for each ecological group (data/Estimates_count_group.csv) and for each strategy-group combination (data/Estimates_count_strategy.csv), and saves a tidy version of Estimates_combined.csv (data/Estimates_tidy.csv)
+* also counts the number of expert estimates for each ecological group (data/Estimates_count_group.csv) and for each strategy-group combination (data/Estimates_count_strategy.csv)
+* saves a tidy version of Estimates_combined.csv (Estimates_tidy.csv) (not included in this archive)

 ### manageData/createBoxplots.R
 * uses Estimates_std_long.csv to create plots for expert review & feedback (plots not included in this archive)